LUCIT-Systems-and-Development/unicorn-binance-trailing-stop-loss/docs/_sources/README.md.txt

 passed with the `callback_finished` parameter.
 On error it calls `callback_error`.

 ### What are the benefits of the UNICORN Binance Trailing Stop Loss?
-- Fully managed websockets and 100% auto-reconnect!
-Also handles maintenance windows!
+- Using websockets for push notifications about price updates and order updates. (fast and low used weight)
 - Supported exchanges:
   - binance.com (+testnet)
   - binance.com-futures
   - binance.com-margin
   - binance.com-isolated_margin
+- Integrated notification system (email and telegram)
 - Powered by [UNICORN Binance REST API](https://www.lucit.tech/unicorn-binance-rest-api.html) and [UNICORN Binance WebSocket API](https://www.lucit.tech/unicorn-binance-websocket-api.html).